January 2nd, 2022

 HYMN OF THE DAY

 PRAYERS OF INTERCESSION

-Made children and heirs of God’s promise, we pray for the church, the world, and all in need.
+Joining our voices with the heavenly host and Christians throughout time and space, let us pray for the church, the world, and all in need.

 A brief silence.